chae1/editor/README.md

 2. server.exe will be built in server/.
 ### Ubuntu
 #### Client
-1. move to client/build/ in console.
+1. move to client/build/ in terminal.
 ```console
 cmake .. -G "Unix Makefiles"
 cmake --build . -j $(nproc)
 ```
 2. client.exe will be built in client/build/.
 #### Server
-1. Move to server/ in console.
+1. Move to server/ in terminal.
 ```console
 sbcl --load load.lisp
 ```